Aparnamenon7/Hackathon/README.md

 ## How it Works ?
 1. Working of the project
 Steps

-logging in into the system by a perticular hospital Booking an appoinment by a patient is done
+logging in into the system by a perticular hospital.

+Booking an appoinment by a patient is done.

-The admin gets the appointment booking and their profile is verified After the verification of the profile the Records are updated and additional details are added to the medical record In the user view the user visits their profile with all the details about them and their records
+The admin gets the appointment booking and their profile is verified.

+After the verification of the profile the Records are updated and additional details are added to the medical record.

+In the user view the user visits their profile with all the details about them and their records.

 2. [Embed video of project demo](https://drive.google.com/file/d/15vscj_UG0zmZNnn_7aNe7BuJBDFU-iEC/view?usp=share_link)
 ## Libraries used